 Can Acupuncture Help Me?

-A second principle of traditional acupuncture is illness and pain occur when the body's vital energy, or qi (pronounced chee), cannot flow freely.
+The basic tenant of traditional acupuncture is illness, pain or poor function occur when the body's vital energy, or qi (pronounced chee), cannot flow freely.
 There can be many reasons for this; emotional and physical stress, poor nutrition, infection or injury are among the most common.
 Some conditions are hereditary.
-Your treatment will always be aimed at resorting the flow of qi.
+Your treatment will always be aimed at restoring the flow of qi.

 How many treatments will I need?

 Because everyone is different it can be difficult to say how many treatments you will need.
 For some people there may be a marked improvement after one or two treatments, for other it takes longer and, with serious illness it may only be possible to alleviate some of the symptoms.
 Treatment tends to be cumulative so a course of four or six sessions is often recommended after which we can review progress.

 Some people choose occasional or regular acupuncture or shiatsu treatments as an enjoyable way to keep on top of stress and support healthy lifestyle choices.

 Can you give me a diagnosis over the phone?

 I am always happy to speak on the phone, and, because there is no standard person and no standard treatment I will need to see you before I can assess what is going on with you.
 When someone is thinking about acupuncture I often suggest coming in for a consultation and treatment.
 This allows me to make a working diagnosis and gives you an experience of acupuncture which is a good place to decide whether you want to continue.

 Chinese medicine, of which acupuncture is a part, is one of the oldest forms of medicine in existence.
 It is the accumulated wisdom of many generations of practitioner’s who have tried and tested its ideas and practices for almost two thousand years.
 Medical science is yet to establish the mechanisms of how it works and standard research methods, such as those used to evaluate pharmaceutical drugs, are not very useful when applied to acupuncture.